adeebio/conventions/README.md

 be frustrating.
 There are often more than one prospective set of conventions for each programming language and the conventions between languages are almost always different.
 For this reason, proposed here is a set of conventions that should be viable no matter what programming language is being used.
-This has the following benefits:
+Adopting such a universal set of conventions has the following benefits:

 - When starting a new project, possibly in a new language, no time needs to be spent on deciding what set of conventions to use.